QubesOS/qubes-doc/managing-os/templates/fedora/upgrade-26-to-27.md

     uninstalling packages.
 You may then reinstalling them again after you finish the upgrade process, if desired).
 However, you may end up having to increase the disk image size anyway (see previous option).
- 3. Increase the `root.img` size with `qvm-grow-root`.
- 4. Do the upgrade in parts, e.g., by using package groups.
+ 3. Do the upgrade in parts, e.g., by using package groups.
 (First upgrade `@core` packages, then the rest.)
- 5. Do not perform an in-place upgrade.
+ 4. Do not perform an in-place upgrade.
 Instead, simply download and install a new template package, then redo all desired template modifications.

     With regard to the last option, here are some useful messages from the